GET IN TOUCH

 Legal Options

-• Court hearings: Taxpayers can request a hearing if they believe the debt is wrong, the deductions required are too high, or exemptions apply.
+Court hearings — Taxpayers may request a hearing if they believe the debt is incorrect, the deductions required are too high, or exemptions apply.

 Key Takeaway

 While garnishment can feel overwhelming, options exist to reduce its impact.
-From negotiating directly with KDOR to seeking relief through bankruptcy court orders, taxpayers should explore every available tool.
+From negotiating directly with the relevant tax authority to seeking relief through bankruptcy court orders, taxpayers should explore every available tool.
 Taking prompt action can protect wages, property, and financial stability.
+You can also explore options through Kansas tax payment plan arrangements.

 Special Situations